EpiphanySoft/phylo/README.md

 # phylo

 Phylo (pronounced "File-o") is a File operations class designed for maximum convenience and clarity of expression.
+The primary export of `phylo` is the `File` class which is used to wrap a file-system path string.

 Consider some examples:

     const File = require('phylo');